ArbitrumFoundation/governance-seatbelt/README.md

 yarn start
 ```

-## Known Issue
+## Known Issues

-- Nova not supported
+- Arbitrum Nova is not supported
 - Incorrect time due to crosschain block number
 - When simulating executed proposal with retryable, it cannot determine the correct L2 block to use
 - ID scheme for child simulation is weird